UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Lois_Haibt.md

 ## About Lois Haibt

-Lois Haibt is a computer scientist who worked at IBM developing [FORTRAN](/FORTRAN "FORTRAN").
+Lois Haibt is a computer scientist who worked at IBM developing FORTRAN(FORTRAN "FORTRAN").
 She was the only woman member of the FORTRAN team at IBM.
 She joined IBM soon after graduating from Vassar, where her interests were in mathematics and science.
 She worked on several other computer programming projects while at IBM after FORTRAN.